-Ajit Pai is the senior Republican on the Federal Communications Commission.
-He was nominated to the FCC by President Barack Obama and was confirmed unanimously by the United States Senate on May 7, 2012.
+Ajit Pai is the Chairman of the Federal Communications Commission.
+He was designated Chairman by President Donald J. Trump in January 2017.
+He had previously served as Commissioner at the FCC, appointed by then-President Barack Obama and confirmed unanimously by the United States Senate in May 2012.

 Yet too many Americans still don’t have broadband.
 They are left on the other side of the “digital divide.”
-Commissioner Pai has seen this for himself, from Barrow, Alaska to Fayetteville, West Virginia.
+Chairman Pai has seen this for himself, from Barrow, Alaska to Fayetteville, West Virginia.

 That’s why he has proposed a comprehensive plan to promote broadband deployment to all Americans.
 The federal government must make it easier to for broadband providers to retire increasingly obsolete copper lines in favor of next-generation technologies like fiber.
 It must enable rural residents to have the same choice for stand-alone broadband typically found in cities.
 It must create a roadmap for state and local governments so that companies that want to compete in the broadband market don’t have to jump through unnecessary regulatory hoops in order to lay fiber to consumers.
 It must promote common-sense policies like “Dig Once” and reform pole attachment rules to reduce the costs of building digital networks.
 It must streamline the process for deploying wireless infrastructure, from big towers to small cells.
 It must free up more licensed spectrum for use by wireless carriers and more unlicensed spectrum for things like Wi-Fi.
 And it must preserve Internet freedom here and abroad, so that the online world can flourish free from heavy-handed government intervention.

-Commissioner Pai has been an outspoken defender of First Amendment freedoms.
-When the FCC proposed to send researchers into newsrooms to question why reporters cover some stories and not others, Commissioner Pai sounded the alarm.
+Chairman Pai has been an outspoken defender of First Amendment freedoms.
+When the FCC proposed to send researchers into newsrooms to question why reporters cover some stories and not others, Chairman Pai sounded the alarm.
 Soon after, the FCC canceled the study.
-Commissioner Pai has also spoken out about threats to free speech here and abroad and has warned against government efforts to regulate the marketplace of ideas.
+Chairman Pai has also spoken out about threats to free speech here and abroad and has warned against government efforts to regulate the marketplace of ideas.

 Taking the Initiative and Getting Results